-EDITOR'S CHOICE

-The Binding Chair

-Kathryn Harrison Fourth Estate £6.99

-review in The Daily Telegraph described Kathryn Harrison's The Binding Chair as a "disturbing, beautifully plotted novel, intricate in its detail and panoramic in Normally one to contemptuously disregard cover accolades on novels, this one struck me as more than mere hyperbote.
-The Binding Chair is indeed disturbing and beau-tifully panoramic; as it is absorbing, pittless, exotic and morbidly fascinating.

-It is a startling and oftentimes shocking novel which explores the secret lives of women, but one in particuwhich explores the secret lives of women, but one in particular, May-Li.
-May is a Chinese woman who, as a child at the wane of the rineteenth century, belonged the last generation to be subjected to the torture that was the ancient Chinese ritual of foot binding.
-She is breattakingly and exotically beautiful, but her beauty and identity are inextricable from beautini, but ne beauty aid normly are instruction to the her bound feet.
-She both despites and celebrates her delicate, alluring deformity.
-She is the fragile relationship between beauty and suffering made manifest in human form and she labours under her cross with it kind of resentful pride.
-She is married, young and optimistic to a silk merchant who subsequently emerges as a cruel sadist.
+OVE AT ANY COM EDITOR'S CHOICE The Binding Chair Kathryn Harrison Fourth Estate £6.99 review in The Daily Telegraph described Kathryn Harrison's The Binding Chair as a "disturbing, beautiful-ly plotted novel, intricate in its detail and panoramic in its sweep Normally one to contemptuously disregard cover accolades on novels, this one struck me as more than mere hyperbole.
+The Binding Chair is indeed disturbing and beau-tifully panoramic; as it is absorbing, pitlless, exotic and morbidly fascinating.
+It is a startling and oftentimes shocking novel which explores the secret lives of women, but one in particuwhich explores the secret rives of women, but one in particu-ing, May-is.
+A May is a Chinese woman who, as a child at the wane of the nineteenth century, belonged the last generation to be subjected to the torture that was the ancient Chinese ritual of foot binding.
+She is breathtakingly and exotically beautiful, but her beauty and identity are inevitricable from beguing, but her beauty and neurony are intervationed intervational there are deli-cate, alluring deformity.
+She is the fragile relationship between beauty and suffering made manifest in human form and she labours under her cross with a kind of indentiful pride.
+She is married, young and optimistic to a silk me-chant who subsequently emerges as a cruel sadist.
 Aged 14, she escapes him and flees to Shanghai, where she supports herself as a prostitute while she learns English.
-May sees the english language as her hope and salvation from the restrictions of Chinese culture.
-As a member of the Foot Emancipation Society, Arthur Cohen comes to the brothel in which she works with the intention of relieving the women therein from the torture of their bindings.
-He develops instead a fetishistic fascination with the fragility and delicacy of May's tiny, broken feet.
-Her ambition is realised and they marry, but, importantly, her feet Arthur's niece, Alice, develops a close, intense and brutally affectionate relationship with her opium-smoking aunt May.
-As she grows older, she seeks a means to heal May's crippled feet, while May tries to guard Alice against the dangers of romantic infatuations. dangers of romantic infatuations.
+May sees the english language as her hope and salvation from the restric-tions of Chinese culture.